-The AJCU Communication Conference represents the academic departments of communication, communication studies, journalism, media studies, film, video and related academic areas of the institutions that make up the Association of Jesuit Colleges and Universities.
+The AJCU Communication Conference (AJCU-CC) represents the academic departments of communication, communication studies, journalism, media studies, film, video and related academic areas of the institutions that make up the Association of Jesuit Colleges and Universities.
 The AJCU-CC has met regularly since its founding in 1989, usually in mid-summer to take advantage of the lighter academic commitments of faculty during that time.
 Typically, 12 to 18 of the schools send representatives to the meeting.
-(Of the 28 AJCU schools, 25 have communication departments.)
+(Of the 27 AJCU schools, 24 have communication departments.)

 Members attend the meetings for continuing education, networking, and support.
 Meeting agendas are planned and adjusted in response to member requests.
 In the past, in addition to identity issues at Jesuit schools (“how does a communication program at a Jesuit school differ from programs anywhere else?”), members have considered issues dealing with internships, study abroad for communication, service- or community-based learning, facilities design, use of technologies in our programs, common research initiatives, and film and video collaboration.